 We love homemade crusty Italian bread.
 The smell of a loaf baking is intoxicating.
 The whole house smells delicious and none of us can actually wait for it to come out of the oven so we can eat it warm with some butter and a fresh cup of coffee.
 We enjoy it with a variety of things like pasta, and curries.
-We love it for sandwiches and for making garlic loaf with.
+We love it for sandwiches and for making garlic loaf.
 I am sure you will love it too when you try it.

 Ingredients for Crusty Italian Bread

 This bread recipe has very few ingredients.
 All you put in is, yeast, water, sugar, salt, and white flour, and out comes this delicious crusty Italian white loaf.